emca-it/ITRS-Log-Analytics-7.x/02-Configuration/02-Configuration.md

 ### Configuring Kafka Clients

-1. Configure the output section in Logstash based on the following example:
+1. Configure the output section in Network Probe based on the following example:

    Complete:
     - Server FQDN;